yizhang0125/InterviewQuestion-PHP-Basic/README.md

 |3| 3| 2017-05-14|
 |4| 1| 2019-06-09|

-a.
-With referring to the tables above, please provide a single SQL statement to update the employee with employee_no 1002 job to 4, with effective 2020-01-01.
+### With referring to the tables above, please provide a single SQL statement to :

+a. update the employee with employee_no 1002 job to 4, with effective 2020-01-01.

-b.
-With referring to the tables above, please provide a single SQL statement to list out the employee name, employee no, effective date, job title.
+b. list out the employee name, employee no, effective date, job title.

-c.
-With referring to the tables above, please provide a single SQL statement to list out the employee name, employee no, **latest job title**
+c. list out the employee name, employee no, **latest job title**

-d.
-With referring to the tables above, please provide a single SQL statement to delete all employee with employee_no 1000 job title, with effective date of 2020-01-01
+d. delete all employee with employee_no 1000 job title, with effective date of 2020-01-01